SanjinKurelic/MeetingInfoWPF/README.md

 - .NET Framework 4.6.1 or newer
 - *MeetingInfoDatabase*

-Notice: Project might run on the older .NET Framework or using older Visual Studio/SQL Server version, with or without additional tweaks.
+**Notice:** Project might run on the older .NET Framework or using older Visual Studio/SQL Server version, with or without additional tweaks.

 ### Installig

-Install Visual Studio - include the .NET Framework and Windows Forms.
+Install Visual Studio - include the .NET Framework and Windows Presentation Foundation (WPF) library.
 Download the *MeetingInfoDatabase* NuGet package from *MeetingInfoDatabase* project (**NuGet package is located in "packed" folder**):

 https://github.com/SanjinKurelic/MeetingInfoDatabase